RobKraft/EfficientSoftwareDevelopment/content/en/docs/Elements/orgstructure.md

 * A mid-sized company with many developers that are specialists and specialists join teams temporarily as needed to work on projects.
 Developers report to both project managers and department managers.
 * A small company with a few developers, each of which is solely responsible for the software solution they support for internal or external clients.
 * A company with developers spread out around the world working on the same product.
+* (Startup) A small team developing a product for resale.

 ###### Considerations
 * Consultants that will walk away from the product will focus less on investing in the long-term quality and stability of a product, especially if there is contention between the consulting company and product company.